Mileage in Two wheelers – Proven & useful tips

 For example, suppose you rode your motorcycle for 100 kilometres and added 5 litres of fuel to the tank.
 In that case, your motorcycle’s mileage is 20 kilometres per litre (km/L) or 50 miles per gallon (MPG).

-The bottle method is less accurate for calculating motorcycle mileage, but it is simpler.
+The bottle method is less accurate for calculating motorcycle mileage but more straightforward.
 To use this method, you will need to:

 1. Attach a clear bottle to your motorcycle’s carburettor.